topkecleon/telegram-bot-bash/examples/README.md

 Background jobs are an easy way to provide sceduled messages or alerts if something happens.

-'notify.sh' shows you a simple exmaple to send a message ervery x seonds, e.g. actual time.
+'notify.sh' shows you a simple examples to send a message ervery x seonds, e.g. actual time.

 'background-scripts' contains a more complex example on how to start and kill many scripts sending messages to a chat.